 We weave abuse prevention into our entire camp environment, through training, monitoring, and feedback systems.
 Our entire staff undergoes extensive training on the rules and procedures we have in place to prevent any type of abuse.
 Everyone must pass a test on these abuse prevention concepts.

-Each of our overnight youth camps has a licensed nurse and all of our camps have health assistant on duty 24 hours a day.
+Each of our overnight youth camps has a licensed nurse and all of our camps have health assistants on duty 24 hours a day.
 All physical camp properties have an on-site medical clinic and are within twenty minutes of a hospital.
 Additionally, all medications are administered to campers and staff by nursing professionals.

 To ensure the safety of all campers, no medications are allowed in a cabin or anywhere outside of the health centers, except for rescue inhalers, diabetic supplies, and epi-pens.
 For more information on medication at camp, check out our helpful guide.
 Hand washing is another important part of our illness prevention strategy.
 We require campers to wash their hands before meals and provide numerous handwashing stations and hand sanitizer to help keep germs at bay.